dugaldmorrow/handle-rate-limiting-js/README.md

 rateLimitingFetch.fetch(url, options);
 ```

+# Built in fetch dependency

+By default, the library is dependent on a JavaScript environment with a built in fetch operation such as Node 18 or later or a modern browser.

+To circumvent this, alternate implementations of FetchInterface can be injected.

 # Configuraing the fetch behaviour

 To configure the fetch behaviour, construct `RateLimitingFetch` with a custom instance of `RateLimitingHandlingOptions` such as: